lsst-tstn/tstn-024/index.rst

         - Ability to diagnose both system and component level behavioural issues
         - Not required to identify the issue in the source code
         - Able to create and load new config files
+        - Executes scripts
-        - Writes and executes custom external scripts from both notebooks, ScriptQueue and LOVE
+        - `Writes custom external scripts <https://obs-controls.lsst.io/Control-User-Interfaces/writing-sal-scripts.html>`_ from both notebooks, ScriptQueue and LOVE
         - Not expected to write production level scripts (see `tstn-010`_ for definition)
         - Able to switch between software versions of deployed components
         - Able to update scriptQueue container repositories